knolan9/kiranolan_thesis/README.md

-This repository will hold my thesis work
+This repository will hold my thesis work.